bakztfuture/lottie_animation_manager/README.md

 # Lottie Animation Manager
-The easiest way to manage and upload Lottie assets to a CDN
+The easiest way to manage, compress, and upload Lottie assets to a CDN